read Command in Linux with Examples

 Implementing a Timeout for User Input

-There are scenarios where a script should proceed if the user does not enter input within a given time.
-The -t option allows setting a timeout.
+In automated or unattended environments, there are scenarios where a script should proceed if the user does not enter input within a given time.
+The -t option allows setting a timeout to prevent indefinite waiting.

 Example: Setting a Timeout for Input